 As you will be aware, the NHS has come under great strain due to the COVID-19 pandemic.
 Much of the non-urgent hospital and community services were ‘paused’ - both as a safety precaution and to allow us to deliver the urgent care necessary.

-While the restrictions of lockdown are easing, there are still measures in place which impact on the number of patients we are able to see and treat.
-If you are a patient on our waiting list, we have written to you to let you know that we haven’t forgotten about you, and to ask you to please bear with us as we start to make new appointments for our patients.
+If you are a patient on our waiting list, we have written to you to let you know that we haven’t forgotten about you, and to ask you to please bear with us as we make new appointments for our patients.

-Some patients may have already received their appointments so if you have received yours, please attend that appointment as planned.
-If you are still waiting for your appointment, we appreciate that you may be disappointed and would like to reassure you that we will be in touch with you directly within the next three months with more information about when you may receive your appointment.
+Some patients may have already received their appointments so if you have received yours, please attend the appointment as planned.
+If you are still waiting for your appointment, we appreciate that you may be disappointed and would like to reassure you that we will be in touch with you directly with more information about when you may receive your appointment.

-If you are waiting for an appointment, your GP is aware that we will be back in touch soon so please do not contact them (or the surgery) for matters associated with you being on the waiting list.
-For other non-urgent medical conditions please contact NHS 111 or your GP surgery.
-For urgent conditions, you can contact NHS 111 for advice or if it is a life-threatening emergency, visit your local Emergency Department.
+Your GP is aware that we will be back in touch soon so please do not contact them for matters associated with you being on the waiting list.

 Much of the non-urgent hospital and community services were ‘paused’ during the pandemic - both as a safety precaution and to allow us to deliver the urgent care necessary.

 Some patients may have already received their new appointments but, if you are still waiting for your appointment, we appreciate that you may be disappointed and would like to reassure you that as soon as we are in a position to send you a date; we will be in touch.